TommyGymer/Tableparse/README.md

 # Tableparse
 ---
-Parses an array and a set of headers into a text based table
+A stand alone library which parses an array and a set of headers into a text based table

 ## Features